manishmadugula/Notes/Code/cpp.md

 - Inside of class

+Static members of a class are not associated with the objects of the class: they are independent variables with static or thread (since C++11) storage duration or regular functions.

 - **Static Variable**

     - Across all instances created of that class there will be only 1 variable shared between them.

     - **Static data members declarations in the class declaration are not definition of them.
 The defination in an implementation file outside of the header is required because otherwise every translation unit that includes this header would define its own object.
 This would violate the One Definition Rule.
 We want a single instance accessible from all Translational Units.**

             code in Example.h
             ```c++